SOTETO/heureka/readme.md

 1. Call `http://localhost/drops/` to initiate the drops DB.
 Notice that the server requires up to 30 seconds to answer this call.
 2. Create an account by using the registration view on `http://localhost`.
 3. Use `admin` to grant admin rights to your newly created user.
-4. Request `/docu` to initiate an admin account for your local Grav CMS instance,
+4. Request `/docu` to initiate an admin account for your local Grav CMS instance.
+5. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
+In case of a whitescreen, the call has been successfully.

 After all, your microservice will be available by calling `http://localhost/new` (or the pathes that you have introduced.
 Using the default `dev.yml`, the REST-API of MS-DROPS will be available by calling `http://localhost/drops/<endpoint>` or `http://localhost:9000/<endpoint>` and the NATS listens to `localhost:4222`.
 Keep in mind that you have to configure an API user to call the REST-API of MS-DROPS or execute the OAuth handshake.